nov-lang/nov/README.md

 - Really low level stuff aka assembly, kernel or drivers.
 Use zig instead.

 ## Proposals and stuff to add
-- make all variable constant, all functions pure and remove mut keyword (obviously)
-  - which specific case would be lost by not having mutable values?
-  - the compiler (or vm?) can perform mutation where it's guarented to have no side effect
 - modes / arg options:
   - no arg: same as build
   - build: output a compiled file